 2. Choosing Wisely

 The publicity that the Caltex matter generated can impact on the general reputation and public image of the franchise as a whole, even if some franchisees are complying with the laws.
-If you are a prospective franchisee considering entering a franchise network, undertaking due diligence is a major factor in the process.
+If you are a prospective franchisee considering entering into a franchise network, undertaking due diligence is a major factor in the process.

 You should not only look at investigating the franchisor in general, but also the general impression the public have of the franchise.
 A potential franchisee should choose wisely as public perceptions may have an impact on the potential success of your business.